leanprover-community/blog/posts/intro-to-mathport.md

 and a reasonably easy to use setup that lets you work with the output of `mathport` without having to run it yourself.

-I'll described that setup up below, but first explain what sort of efforts are probably most useful right now to help the `mathlib` port.
+I'll describe that setup up below, but first explain what sort of efforts are probably most useful right now to help the `mathlib` port.

 They are approximately in priority order, in terms of my guess about what will hold up the port the most.